mondo-a-tavola/mondo-a-tavola.github.io/recipes.md

 ---
 layout: page
-title: Jekyll Theme - Recipes - The world at dinner
+title: Mondo a tavola - Recipes - The world at dinner
 description: Here we post the recipes and stories.
 sitemap:
     priority: 0.7